indraneelmax/cpx_monitor/README.md

   --avg_per_service     List services by type with their average cpu/mem usage.
   --track_services [TRACK_SERVICES ...]
-                        Track cpu/mem usage of a given service
+                        Track cpu/mem usage of a given service --min_hosts [MIN_HOSTS]
+                        Services with hosts greater than min_hosts will be marked as needs attention.
 ```
 **Example Run**
 ```